aladinelkhalil/react-ts-foundation-starter/src/auth/exercise.md

 This happens because the code in useEffect, once data has been fetched, tries to update state, even though the component has already been unmounted (which occurred when you quickly navigated back to home).

 This problem can be solved in a couple of ways ([here](https://www.debuggr.io/react-update-unmounted-component/) is one solution) but along with using the useState and useEffect hooks, it all gets a bit cumbersome.
-Notice also that the users data is not cached but loaded everytime you navigate to the Users view.
+Notice also that the users data is not cached but loaded every time you navigate to the Users view.

 For these and other reasons, it's recommended to use a robust 3rd party library for efficient data fetching.
 There are several libraries available, such as [SWR](https://swr.vercel.app/) and [react-query](https://react-query.tanstack.com/).